sandbox-bio/sandbox.bio/src/content/datepro-01-unix-shell/steps/Step02.md

 <Execute command="cat myfile.txt" />

-The contents of the file should appear in our terminal. `cat` is a simple command line tool that receives a filename as argument and displays its con- tents on the screen.
+The contents of the file should appear in our terminal. `cat` is a simple command line tool that receives a filename as argument and displays its contents on the screen.

 #### Reverse file contents